stackhpc/stackhpc-release-train/docs/usage/content-workflows.md

     This should only be performed when container images are ready for release.

 The [Promote container repositories](https://github.com/stackhpc/stackhpc-release-train/actions/workflows/container-promote.yml) workflow runs on demand.
-It should be run when container images need to be released.
+It should be run when container images need to be released, typically after a change to [update container image tags](#updating-container-image-tags-in-kayobe-configuration) has been approved.
 It runs the following playbook:

 * `dev-pulp-container-promote.yml`: Promote a set of container images from `stackhpc-dev` to `stackhpc` namespace.
 The tag to be promoted is defined via `dev_pulp_repository_container_promotion_tag` which should be specified as an extra variable (`-e`).